-Eye infections, whether viral or bacterial.
+Eye infections, whether viral infections or a bacterial infection.

-Conjunctivitis, an inflammation of the light pink lining around the cat’s eye.
+Cat conjunctivitis (like pink eye in humans), an inflammation of the light pink lining around the cat’s eye.
 The conjunctiva will be swollen and red, and the cat may be sensitive to light and have difficulty opening its eyes.

 Glaucoma, which will cause the eyeball itself to swell as a result of a problem inside the eye.

 Entropion, a hereditary defect of the eyelids, causing them to roll inward.
 The lashes and the hair of the eyelid constantly rakes across the cornea.
 This is quite painful and can lead to corneal ulcers, corneal scarring and blindness.
 This condition can only be corrected surgically.

 SEE RELATED: What is the third eyelid in cats?

 Most epiphora, or watery discharge, in the corners of your cat’s eyes can simply be wiped away with a soft cloth or tissue.
 If the drainage seems excessive or smells, seek veterinary care.

 If the tear duct is blocked, your vet may sedate the cat and insert an instrument into the nasolacrimal (or tear) duct to flush out the blockage so that it can drain more easily.

 Clear ocular discharge with a brownish tint can be a permanent condition, but there are some ways to lessen the staining.
 There are over-the-counter wipes that help, but avoid any products that contain hydrogen peroxide since they can cause severe damage when used near the eyes.